 Paying for your care and support

-At the age of 18 all people accessing Adult Care services undergo a financial assessment to assess whether they are able to make a financial contribution to their care.
+At the age of 18 all people accessing Adult Care services undergo a financial assessment to assess whether you are able to make a financial contribution to your care.
 More information can be found on our web page Paying for my care and support.

 What will happen to my existing care and support services?

 You will continue to receive children's services during the assessment process either until the adult care and support is in place to take over or until it is clear after the assessment that adult care and support does not need to be provided.
 You will start seeing a different team at the Royal Borough and there will be a detailed exchange of information between the two teams before this takes place.